 The beauty of observing an entire industry from the inside is that you see trends that others don’t.
-I have access to more results, spreadsheets, and data than most business owners know what to do with.
+I have access to more results, spreadsheets, and data than most coaches, consultants, and course creators know what to do with.

 As a Facebook advertising agency, this made us bulletproof.